catalyst-cooperative/pudl/docs/dev/naming_conventions.rst

   ``plant_id_eia``)
 * The data source or label (e.g. ``plant_id_pudl``) should follow the thing it is describing
-* Units should be appended to field names where applicable (e.g.
+* Append units to field names where applicable (e.g.
   ``net_generation_mwh``).
 This includes "per unit" signifiers (e.g. ``_pct``
   for percent, ``_ppm`` for parts per million, or a generic ``_per_unit`` when the type of unit varies, as in columns containing a heterogeneous collection of fuels)
-* Financial values are assumed to be in nominal US dollars.
+* Financial values are assumed to be in nominal US dollars (I.e., the suffix _usd is implied.)If they are not reported in USD, convert them to USD.
+If they must be kept in their original form for some reason, append a suffix that lets the user know they are not USD.
 * ``_id`` indicates the field contains a usually numerical reference to another table, which will not be intelligible without looking up the value in that other table.